datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### PRE_APPROVE_HOOK

-The full path / location (unquoted) of a SAS program that will be `%inc`'d before an approval diff is generated.
+The full path / location (unquoted) of a SAS program (or Viya Job, SAS 9 Stored Process) that will be `%inc`'d before an approval diff is generated.
 This modifies the value that is presented to an approver on the approve screen, and can be helpful in terms of ensuring that information is presented in way that can be easily consumed by approvers.
 Leave blank if not required.

 ### POST_APPROVE HOOK

-The full path / location (unquoted) of a SAS program that will be `%inc`'d after an approval is made.
+The full path / location (unquoted) of a SAS program (or Viya Job, SAS 9 Stored Process) that will be `%inc`'d after an approval is made.
 This is the most common type of hook script, and is useful for, say, running a SAS job after a mapping table is updated, or running a model after changing a parameter.
 Leave blank if not required.

 ### SIGNOFF_COLS